 4) Keep a list of all the good things:

-Start making a list of all the positive things about your job, your colleagues or your workplace which you might miss when you leave.
+Start making a list of all the positive things about your job, your colleagues, or your workplace that you might miss when you leave.
 Will you miss the expensive coffee machine that pours a perfect espresso every time?
 The free fruit bowl?
-Going to your favourite place for lunch?
-How about after work drinks with your colleagues?
+Going to your favorite place for lunch?
+How about after-work drinks with your colleagues?